What is a differential equation?

 Notes for exams

 With substitutions suggested in an exam, there is normally one way to have the substitution that is easier to differentiate (normally it is given in this form).
-After differentiating it the easy way, algebra can be used to rearrange it into the form needed to substitute.
+After differentiating it the easy way, algebra can be used to rearrange it into the form needed to.

 General Exercise